Newborn Feeding Schedule: How Often To Feed Your Baby

 If your newborn nurses every two hours, mark the time of your baby’s feeding at the start of the nursing session, not when it ends.
 Some newborns nurse quickly and some may take a little longer, which is why you can’t count your newborn’s feeding intervals from when they finish nursing.

-For example, if your little one begins nursing at 8:00 but it takes them 30 minutes to finish, mark down 8:00 as the time of the first feeding — not 8:30.
+For example, if your little one begins nursing at 8:00 but it takes them 30 minutes to finish, write down 8:00 as the time of the first feeding — not 8:30.
 That would make 10:00 the start time of the second feeding session, even though it’s only an hour and a half after they finished eating.

 How Often Should I Alternate Breasts?